• Latest

 Often, the best thing to do is err on the side of caution and apologize.
 Even if it doesn’t seem like a big deal to us, the other person may have been hurt or offended.
 In this case, that person may require an apology.

-By apologizing, we can admit that we were in the wrong and take responsibility for our actions.
+We can admit we were wrong by apologizing and taking responsibility for our actions.

 There are, of course, times when an apology is not necessary.
-If we didn’t do anything wrong or the other person wasn’t actually offended, there’s no need to say sorry, even if you feel so.
+If we didn’t do anything wrong or the other person wasn’t offended, there’s no need to apologize, even if you feel so.
 These cases do not warrant an apology.
 Apologizing can do more harm than good in this situation.

 What is Something You’re Refusing to Apologize For?